DBraun/DawDreamer/README.md

 import librosa

 SAMPLE_RATE = 44100
-BUFFER_SIZE = 512
+BUFFER_SIZE = 512  # Choose a smaller buffer such as 128 when using automation.
-SYNTH_PLUGIN = "C:/path/to/synth.dll"  # .vst3 files work too.
+SYNTH_PLUGIN = "C:/path/to/synth.dll"  # for instruments, DLLs work.
 SYNTH_PRESET = "C:/path/to/preset.fxp"
-REVERB_PLUGIN = "C:/path/to/reverb.dll"  # .vst3 files work too.
+REVERB_PLUGIN = "C:/path/to/reverb.dll"  # for effects, both DLLs and .vst3 files work
 VOCALS_PATH = "C:/path/to/vocals.wav"
 PIANO_PATH = "C:/path/to/piano.wav"